aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/_index.md

 type: docs
 weight: 12
 url: /net/annotations/
-description: "Programming with Annotations includes API Tutorials and code-snippets of Aspose.PDF for .NET that includes adding annotation, deleting annotation, getting annotation info, and many more."
+description: Programming with Annotations includes API Tutorials and code-snippets of Aspose.PDF for .NET that includes adding annotation, deleting annotation, getting annotation info, and many more.
 ---
 A comprehensive collection of tutorials showcasing how to work with annotations in PDF documents using Aspose.PDF for .NET.
 It provides a wide range of code snippets demonstrating how to create and manipulate various types of annotations such as text, line, circle, rectangle, polygon, hyperlink, and many more.
 Each example includes the complete C# code along with a detailed explanation of the code's functionality and the expected output.
 Its an excellent resource for .NET developers who want to learn how to work with annotations in PDF documents using Aspose.PDF.